excessive/DOMy/docs/syntax.md

 ### id

-Assign a unique ID to element
+Assign a unique ID to element:

 ```lua
 return {